League of Romanian Students Abroad: Activities

 LSRS has undertaken a wide variety of projects on a national and international scale.
 It seeks to promote good relations with other countries, supporting Romania's image around the world through the activities of its branches.
-Every year, LSRS branches around the world organize small and medium-sized events to promote the Romanian culture and traditions.
+Every year, LSRS branches around the world organize small and medium-sized events to promote Romanian culture and traditions.
 The main celebrations take place on December 1 of every year, Romania's National Day.

 At the same time, LSRS organizes projects in Romania.
 The “LSRS Caravan” takes Romanian students and alumni from abroad on a journey through Romanian high schools and colleges.
 There they provide advice and counseling for facilitating the admission of new students to top foreign universities.

 Equally important, the League organizes an annual Gala of Romanian Academic Excellence, offering prizes to the best and the brightest Romanian students abroad.
-The event routinely gathers around 800–1000 participants and in 2010 was held in the prestigious Palace of the Parliament (Casa Poporului).
-The League's policy is to invite civil society activists, journalists, but also politicians as representatives of the State.
+The event routinely gathers around 800–1000 participants and on multiple occasions it was held in the prestigious Palace of the Parliament (Palatul Parlamentului).
+The League's policy is to invite civil society activists, journalists, politicians as representatives of the State, as well as representatives of the private sector and members of academia.
 For instance, Romania's Foreign Minister Teodor Baconschi was present in 2011, along with Mircea Geoana, President of the Romanian Senate, and Crin Antonescu, President of the National Liberal Party.
 The event has been tremendously successful in 2010–2011.
 The 2011 winner, Cristina Ghenoiu, is a world-leading specialist in cancer research at the Rockefeller Center.
 In Europe, Graduate Student of the Year went to a talented researcher called Radu Beleca from Brunel University.
-Another winner is Cristina Grigore, Romanian Fulbright Alumna at Vanderbilt University.

-LSRS also organized a Conference on Sustainable Development in the Black Sea Region, together with the United Nations Development Programme (UNDP), bringing together students, diplomats, and scholars to explore new development solutions.
+Another winner is Cristina Grigore, Romanian Fulbright Alumna at Vanderbilt University.LSRS also organized a Conference on Sustainable Development in the Black Sea Region, together with the United Nations Development Programme (UNDP), bringing together students, diplomats, and scholars to explore new development solutions.

-Another activity is the Jobs on the Horizon website, developed jointly with the Dinu Patriciu Foundation.
-The website provides an online job-search platform for Romanian graduates of foreign universities.

 In 2010, LSRS spoke out on the controversial subject of Rosia Montana, protesting against the potential mining operations by pointing out the environmental costs involved.
 The subject is still being debated in Romania as of February 2011.

+More recently, in 2023, LSRS launched the Future of Europe Conference format, held at the European Parliament in Brussels, Belgium, gathering members of the European public, private and academic areas to discuss topics of importance for the future of the European Union.
+The topic of the 2023 Conference was Future of European Law.
+The topic of the 2024 Conference will be Harmony in Diversity: Sustainable Policy-Making in the EU.

 LSRS seeks to defend and promote the legal rights and academic, professional, social, and cultural interests of its members, and smoothens up the path toward a prosperous and democratic Romania.
 LSRS has been created for Romanian students and graduates abroad, as well as for other Romanians interested in studying outside their home country.